merenlab/anvio/anvio/docs/programs/anvi-export-misc-data.md

 This program lets you export miscellaneous data of your choosing into a text file, which can be imported into another anvi'o project using %(anvi-import-misc-data)s.
 You can export the same types of data that you can import with that function.
 These are also listed below.

+To see what misc-data is available in your database, use %(anvi-show-misc-data)s.

 If your misc-data is associated with a specific data group, you can provide that data group to this program with the `-D` flag.

 ## Data types you can export